message/iata/KW.md

 12. Passengers with a COVID-19 vaccination certificate issued outside of Kuwait must:
 - have a QR code on the certificate; or
 - upload the certificate at <a href="https://vaxcert.moh.gov.kw/SPCMS/PH/CVD_19_Vaccine_External_Registration.aspx">https://vaxcert.moh.gov.kw/SPCMS/PH/CVD_19_Vaccine_External_Registration.aspx</a> .
+- This does not apply to US military personnel.